rhatch88/SoulSistersBakeShop/README.md

 # SoulSistersBakeShop
 Soul Sisters Bake Shop

 Soul Sisters Bake Shop is a project I developed to showcase a bakery website.
-The goal was to create a user-friendly, visually appealing, fully responsive website.
+The goal was to create a user-friendly, fully responsive, visually appealing website.
 This project demonstrates my skills in web development, including HTML, CSS, JavaScript, and API integration.

 My features list changed a bit from what I initally submitted so heres a revised features list: